joshmckibbin/SimpleShibboleth/readme.txt

 Contributors: srg-1, joshmckibbin
 Tags: shibboleth, authentication, sso, login
 Requires at least: 5.9
-Tested up to: 6.8.1
+Tested up to: 6.8
 Requires PHP: 8.0
+Stable tag: 1.5.1
 License: MIT

-Simple Shibboleth is a modernized fork of the abandoned SimpleShib WordPress plugin originally developed by Steve Guglielmo.
-Its only function is to provide a simple means to authenticate users with a Shibboleth Single Sign-On infrastructure.
-It is designed to be easy to install and configure and does not handle user roles or any other WordPress functionality.
+A modernized fork of SimpleShib for Shibboleth SSO authentication.
+Easy to install and configure, focusing solely on authentication.

 == Description ==

 **Simple Shibboleth** is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.
+It is an updated fork of the [SimpleShib](https://wordpress.com/plugins/simpleshib) plugin.
 This plugin will not work if you do not have a Shibboleth IdP and SP already configured.

 When a WordPress login request is received from a user, the Shibboleth session is validated.
 If the session does not exist, user is redirected to the IdP login page.
 Once authenticated at the IdP, the user is redirected back to WordPress and logged into their local WordPress account.
 If a local account does not exist, one can _optionally_ be created.